AidenSykes1999/SpartaTraineesSimulator-1/README.md

 - To provide a better performance to the user, all classes and methods in this application have been thoroughly tested using JUnit (unit testing framework).

 #### **Manual Testing**

+- We have also used manual testing process in which test cases are executed manually where it was not possible to use any automated tool.
+All test cases here were executed manually according to the end user's perspective.
+This has been done to ensure whether the application is working, as mentioned in the requirements of the application.
 #### **Code Coverage**
 - The tests provided x% coverage of classes and y percent coverage of code lines.